 Next, you must confront the complicating issues of liens and health insurance subrogation.
 These are tough issues for lawyer experts to navigate.
 Would you know how to handle them?
 Bills need to be paid, liens need to be honored, subrogation owed to health insurance companies need to be satisfied.

-Lost wages is another tricky area.
+Lost wages are another tricky area.
 Are you salaried?
 Are you paid under the table without paying taxes?
 There are many pitfalls to making this part of a claim.
 Will you know how to handle these pitfalls?